- Disruptive Industries

 To buy shares in a listed company, you will need an account with a stockbroker.
 Strictly speaking, it is possible to buy shares in other ways, but it’s a lot easier with a trading account at a broker.
 Stockbrokers are firms that are members of exchanges and are responsible for sending your buy order to the exchange where it will be matched with a sell order from a client of another broker.
 Stockbrokers are also responsible for settling the trade after it has matched.

-The largest online Brokers in the US are TD Ameritrade, Fidelity, Charles Schwab, and E*TRADE, though there are other very good online brokers too.
 Several brokers even offer commission-free accounts now, though you may need to pay other fees to maintain the account.

 When choosing a broker, you will need to consider commissions and other fees, the platform, tools, and research they offer, and the level of support you can expect.
 Try to find a few independent reviews on each broker to find out what their strengths and weaknesses are.
 You should then be able to make a decision on the right broker for your needs.